hyunhwan-jeong/SalmonTE/README.md

 FASTQ4,9.5
 ```

-After the phenotype is ready, run the test mode like the example commnad-line below:
+Once the conditions of every sample has been filled, we can run the test mode like the example commnad-line below:

 * `--inpath`: This should be the path which contains output of `quant` mode.
 * `--outpath`: This will be the path to store all outputs for the mode.